yellaham/yellaham.github.io/_pages/about.md

   - /about.html
 ---

+Currently, I am a Lead Machine Learning Scientist at Optum.

-I am a Research Lead at JPMorgan Chase & Co., working in the [AI Research](https://www.jpmorgan.com/technology/artificial-intelligence) team.
-At JPM, my research focuses on deep generative models for time series data as part of the [Synthetic Data](https://www.jpmorgan.com/technology/artificial-intelligence/initiatives/synthetic-data) initiative.
-I also explore robust uncertainty quantification for deep learning methods, with applications to time-series forecasting.
+Previously, I was an AI Research Lead at JPMorgan Chase & Co., working in the [AI Research](https://www.jpmorgan.com/technology/artificial-intelligence) team.
+At JPM, my research focused on deep generative models for time series data as part of the [Synthetic Data](https://www.jpmorgan.com/technology/artificial-intelligence/initiatives/synthetic-data) initiative.
+I also explored robust uncertainty quantification for deep learning methods, with applications to time-series forecasting.

 ## Recent News

+*11-03-2025*: I joined Optum as a Lead Machine Learning Scientist!

 *05-01-2025*: Our paper titled [LSCD: Lomb-Scargle Conditioned Diffusion for Time series Imputation ](https://www.arxiv.org/pdf/2506.17039) was accepted to ICML 2025!